-So once again I was fussed over, for once feeling accepted for doing eccentric things like trekking solo while female.
-I got asked about hikes I've done.
-I confess to being more of a seaside girl.
+So, once again I was fussed over, for once feeling accepted for doing eccentric things like trekking solo while female.
+I got asked about hikes I’ve done.
+I confessed to being more of a seaside girl.
 Same drill.
 And they gave me some serunding to have with my lunch (did I not say that Malaysians will have serunding?).

-Unlike seasoned alpine hikers, who continue grasping them when they didn't need it, holding them aloft, I automatically flipped mine horizontal when it was not needed.
-Basically, I would 'ship my oar'!
+Unlike seasoned alpine hikers, who continue grasping their walking sticks when they don’t need them, holding them aloft, I automatically flipped mine horizontal when it was not needed.
+Basically, I would ‘ship my oar’!